-The County is developing a water efficient landscape ordinance.
-The County is developing a package of measures to update and expand the County's water conservation measures, including the creation of a water use impact fee.
+The County is developing a water efficient landscape ordinance while implementing the state's water efficient landscape ordinance.
+The County is developing a package of measures to update and expand the County's water conservation measures that may include the creation of a water use impact fee.
 In 2009, amendments to the County well ordinance went into effect that resulted in increased water conservation by agricultural users and small water systems.
-The County is also working with the local Greywater Alliance to establish procedures for use of greywater irrigation systems.
+New water use efficiency ordinances have been adopted for the SqCWD and City of Santa Cruz service areas.
+The County, SqCWD, the City of Santa Cruz, and the City of Capitola also worked with the local Greywater Alliance to establish procedures for use of greywater irrigation systems.
 SqCWD and CWD support these County efforts.